Pavel Wonka

-Pavel Wonka (January 21, 1953 - April 24, 1988) was a Czechoslovak liberal political activist, dissident, human rights activist, anti-communist, and the last political prisoner to die in a communist prison in the Czechoslovak Socialist Republic.
-He was born in Vrchlabí and died in Hradec Králové.
+Pavel Wonka (21 January 1953 – 24 April 1988) was a Czech liberal political activist, dissident, human rights activist and anti-communist.
+He was the last political prisoner to die in a communist prison in the Czechoslovak Socialist Republic.

+Life

-He was born to a family of mixed Czech and German origin; a liberal supporter of parliamentary democracy, he became involved in the resistance against the communist regime of Czechoslovakia.
+He was born in Vrchlabí to a family of mixed Czech and German origin; a liberal supporter of parliamentary democracy, he became involved in the resistance against the communist regime of Czechoslovakia.
 As a result he was arrested for his liberal views, brutally beaten, starved, tortured and interrogated by the communist secret police.
-He was initially released because of bad health, but the judge, Marcela Horváthová, sent him back to prison for another five months.
+He was initially released because of bad health, but the judge, Marcela Horváthová, sent him back to prison in Hradec Králové for another five months.
 There he died due to a lack of medical care.
 He was the last Czechoslovak political prisoner who died while imprisoned; after the fall of communism the persecution of Wonka was deemed a human rights violation by the regime.

 On 28 October 2013, he was posthumously awarded the Medal of Merit.